HuangYutong2021/BMI3-project/README.md

 **3 Visualization**

 An undirected graph with CDRH3 sequences (nodes) and distances (edges) will be presented in the visualization.
-The actual position of the nodes in the two axes can be calculated through the Fruchterman-Reingold algorithm [FR91] and every node will be regarded as an electron.
+The actual position of the nodes in the two axes can be calculated through the Fruchterman-Reingold algorithm (Fruchterman and Reingold, 1991) and every node will be regarded as an electron.
 In that case, two types of forces play roles on every node: The coulomb force to avoid overlap of nodes and the tensile force to push nodes closer according to their TCR distances.
 Iterate it several times until the stabilization.
 After identifying the coordinates of each node, they are separately colored based on which cluster they belong to.

-# Parameter explanation (including input & output formats)
+# Parameter Explanation
 Thanks to the major writer: **Jianzhang Lu**

-**4.1 Input format**
+**1 Input format**

 A .csv file must contain at least one column with the fixed name: CDR3b, which represents CDR3β sequences.
 Notably, the input file must also contain the CDR3a column representing CDR3α sequences if you want to consider the influence of CDR3α (Use -w/–weight, see below for more information).
 Additionally, peptide column representing the sequences of corresponding epitope amino acid must be contained if you want to verify the result of clustering (Use -ver/–verification, see below for more information).
 The software will raise information if the input format is wrong.

-**4.2 Parameter explanation**
+**2 Parameter explanation**

 General usage: TCRcluster.py -i [-t] [-B] [-e] [-o] [-w] [-s] [-ver] -out